bdlm/log/README.md

 #### Environments

-Logrus has no notion of environment.
+`bdlm/log` has no notion of environment.

 If you wish for hooks and formatters to only be used in specific environments, you should handle that yourself.
 For example, if your application has a global variable `Environment`, which is a string representation of the environment you could do: